United-Codes/apexofficeedit-public/Wiki/AOE Server.md

 When docker image is behind a proxy which usages https but connects to docker image through plain http, the termination option should be set to true.
-This will cause the WOPI page to use secure WebSocket protocol instead of plain WebSocket.
+This will cause the AOE page to use secure WebSocket protocol instead of plain WebSocket.

 ```xml